vesqers/vesqers/README.md

 Still editing this btw, i never did a readme before!

-# Vesqers

-18+ • Any Pronouns / but i prefer he/him

 ---

 ## About

+18+ • Any Pronouns / but i prefer he/him

 not very talkative until comfortable. usually offtab